Skip to main content

 }

-let username = input.formFields.find(i => i.id === "email")!.value;
+let username = input.formFields.find(i => i.id === "email")!.value as string;

 let superTokensUsers: supertokensTypes.User[] = await SuperTokens.listUsersByAccountInfo(input.tenantId, {